return ✕︎

 6. Lack of enabling services.

-Diagram dislpaying the interconnected aspects of health; bubbles, each with arrows connecting them read: 'my consciousness', 'my current physical condition', 'my community, my ecosystem, my planet','my friend, my partner, my family', 'my future physical condition'
+Diagram displaying the interconnected aspects of health; bubbles, each with arrows connecting them read: 'my consciousness', 'my current physical condition', 'my community, my ecosystem, my planet','my friend, my partner, my family', 'my future physical condition'

 Figure 6-2-A. The Relational Concept of Health - Including social and intersubjective aspects of health rather than just the atomistic